viewstools/docs/Blocks/README.md

 User
 ```

 List repeats one view.
-The item has to be saved as a `.view` file within your project.
+The item has to be saved as a `.view` file within your project
+and it CANNOT be a basic block, like Text or Image.

 In this example `User.view` file looks like this: